elastic/eui/scripts/docker-ci/README.md

 > :warning: There is a ~3 minute JWT timeout for docker image uploads (set by Elastic for security reasons and cannot be changed).
 If you receive a `unauthorized: authentication required` error after `docker push`, this means that your upload has timed out.
 Since docker uploads images in concurrent layers, it should still have uploaded a portion of the image.
 >
 > Simply repeat your `docker push` command until the image has fully uploaded (which may take 2-3+ attempts), or consider uploading via wired ethernet for faster upload speeds.
-On Docker Desktop, you can also go to Preferences > Docker Engine and add `"max-concurrent-uploads": 1` to the daemon configuration JSON to upload 1 layer at a time.
+On Docker Desktop, you can also go to Preferences > Docker Engine and add `"max-concurrent-uploads": 1` to the daemon configuration JSON to upload 1 layer at a time to dedicate upload bandwidth to one layer at a time.

 ### Use a published image